Dean-011/Dean-011/README.md

 - 👋 Hi, I’m @Dean-011
 - 👀 I’m interested in ... new and emerging technologies
-- 🌱 I’m currently learning ... python / java
+- 🌱 I’m currently learning ... python / java / php / laravel /
 - 💞️ I’m looking to collaborate on ... crypto
 - 📫 How to reach me ...